stygian14/aws-bootcamp-cruddur-2023/journal/week0.md

 # Chapter 7: Cloudshell Conquest: Mastering Haki for Cloud Commands - Using Cloudshell

-Here, I learnt abpot how to use the AWS CloudShell.
+Here, I learnt about how to use the AWS CloudShell.

 # Chapter 8: Key of Raftel: Unlocking Mysteries with Credentials - Generate Credentials